getinstachip/vpm/README.md

 vpm include --repo ZipCPU/zipcpu
 ```

+### vpm update
+Update a package to the latest version.

 This command:
-- Downloads the specified module or repository
+- Checks for the latest version of the specified module
-- Analyzes the module hierarchy
+- Downloads and replaces the current version with the latest
-- Includes all necessary submodules
+- Updates all dependencies and submodules
-- Updates the vpm.toml file with new module details
+- Modifies the vpm.toml file to reflect the changes

-### update
-Update a package to the latest version.

 ```bash
 vpm update <PACKAGE_PATH>